Where do I find an internship?

 - IU South Bend Career Services and the Leighton School post internships on IUSBCareers.
 Log in the same way you log into One IU or Oncourse.
 Search for an internship, upload your resume and cover letter, and register for Career Services Events.

-- Attend the Internship and Career Fairs at IU South Bend Student Activity Center
+- Attend the Career and Internship Fairs at IU South Bend Student Activity Center

 - Research companies and careers of interest to you